-Explore President Abraham Lincoln’s Washington, DC with this itinerary, from where he stayed before moving into the White House to how spent his final days and much more
+Explore President Abraham Lincoln’s Washington, DC with this itinerary, including where he stayed before moving into the White House, how he spent his final days and much more.

 Day 1: From the Lincoln Memorial to Ford's Theatre